 We've created a downloadable flash tool for Windows and Mac to make flashing very easy.
 Follow these steps to flash the latest firmware and software to your device:

 - Download the Konnected Flash Tool for your operating system.
+(Note: Flash tool 3.1 is needed for the most recent versions of the firmware)

 - Disconnect the power first, then remove the NodeMCU WiFi module from the wiring base.
 Plug the WiFi module to your computer using a data quality micro-USB cable.